 The pair filamentation has important implications to the QED cascade.
 It focuses the pairs in a few filaments of diameters similar to the laser wavelength, which otherwise expand continuously due to transverse laser ponderomotive force.
 The small filaments cause scattering of laser to large angles.
-Because the filaments are formed in the region of maximum laser intensity, they induce scattering of the laser energy which can be observed in the tail of laser in Fig.~\ref{fig:sch} and in Fig.~\ref{fig:dS}(b,d).
-More clearly, The peak laser intensity, illustrated as blue solid curve in Fig.~\ref{fig:inten}, shows a $40\%$ decrease during the pair reflection between $t=\unit[0.18]{ps}$ to $\unit[0.2]{ps}$.
-The figure also presents the total laser energy $\mathcal{E}=(\epsilon_0 E^2+B^2/\mu_0)/2$ as red solid curve, which shows only a $0.3\%$ decrease due to reflecting the pairs and loss at simulation window boundaries.
+Because the filaments are formed in the region of maximum laser intensity, they induce scattering of the laser energy which can be observed in the tail of the laser in Fig.~\ref{fig:sch} and in Figs.~\ref{fig:dS}(b) and (d).
+More clearly, the peak laser intensity, illustrated as a blue solid curve in Fig.~\ref{fig:inten}, shows a $40\%$ decrease during the pair reflection between $t=\unit[0.18]{ps}$ and $\unit[0.2]{ps}$.
+The figure also presents the total laser energy $\mathcal{E}=(\epsilon_0 E^2+B^2/\mu_0)/2$ as a red dashed curve, which shows only a $0.3\%$ decrease due to driving the pair oscillation and reflecting the pairs.
 Here $\epsilon_0$ and $\mu_0$ are the vacuum permittivity and permeability, respectively.
 Thus, the significant drop in peak laser intensity combined with approximately constant pulse energy comports with the theory of laser energy scattering.

 The process of laser scattering is closely related to the laser frequency upshift when the mediating plasmas change density or Lorentz factor.
 In the problem of laser frequency upshift, the plasma is assumed homogeneous in the transverse direction.
-The transverse current thus strictly emits in the laser propagation direction or anti-parallel to it.
+The transverse current thus strictly emits in the laser propagation direction or antiparallel to it.
 The emission couples to the original laser field to cause laser frequency upshift.
 However, pair filamentation breaks the symmetry and the oscillating pairs emit to the whole space due to finite current dimension.

 We can analytically estimate the rate of laser intensity decrease.
 The transverse current carried by the created pairs is